gincoat/gincoat.github.io/docs/introduction.md

 - HTTPS (TLS)

 ## Architecture
-The architecture is similar to `MVC`, where there is a routes file `./routes.go` in which you can map all your app routes to their handlers which reside in the directory `./handlers`.
-Handlers are simply methods that handle requests (GET, POST, ... etch) to the given routes.
+GoCondor's architecture is similar to `MVC`, it has a routes file `./routes.go` in which you can map all your app routes to their handlers which are located in the directory `./handlers`.
+Handlers are simply methods that handle requests (GET, POST, ... etc) to the given routes.

 #### The request journey:
 `Request -> Router -> Optional Middleware -> Handler -> Optional Middleware ->  Response`